JesseBui/TranscribeAndTranslate/README.md

 ## 💡 Why I Built This

 I am currently learning French by listening to podcasts, but I found that most of them do not have subtitles or transcripts.
-I built this tool to generate my own subtitles automatically so I can read along while I listen and improve my language skills.
+I make to generate my own subtitles automatically so I can read along while I listen and improve my language skills.

 ## 🚀 Features